ben-xD/talkdash/README.md

 ## TODOs

-- Allow host to send messages to speaker based on ID.
+- fix docker build (use turbo and pnpm)
+- Display messages in Speaker UI
-- Fix env var config for turbo / backend.
+- Fix env var config for turbo / backend
 - Add QR code to speaker page for username
 - Add scanner/camera for host and audience page
-- implement and call APIs from frontend.
-- fix docker build (use turbo and pnpm)
 - use env var to configure db logger, trpc logger and fastify logger
 - Bugs:
   - Can't click on mode buttons (Audience, Host) on mobile.